Bound Volume Number

 In a study performed by Gooch, et. al. involving combining the 4.5 nm AuNP and Mo-132a and Mo-132b, it was found that a counterintuitive trend was observed.
 The precipitation point for the more negatively charged Mo-132b corresponded to a higher ratio than the precipitation point for Mo-132a.
 This trend continued in this study involving the 4.5 nm AuNP and Mo-154, where = [POM]:[AuNP] mole ratio of ≈ 8 was required to reach the point of electroneutrality and precipitation than what would be predicted through basic charge balance considerations.
 In the study involving the 1.5 nm AuNP, the spherical Mo‑132 Keplerates precipitated out approximately at the point where the charges on the nanoparticles and polyoxomolybdates were balanced, similar to what is observed when oppositely charged nanoparticles interact.
 These ratios for Mo-132a and Mo-132b were ≈ 1 and ≈ 0.6, respectively.
 However, the precipitation point between the smaller AuNP and Mo-154 again required less of the Mo-154 than what would be expected if it followed this trend at ≈ 0.4.
 Overall, these results indicate that both the shape and charge of the polyoxomolybdate and the size of the AuNP affect their interaction and precipitation point.

 Walter, Shannon M., "Electrostatic Assembly of Gold Nanoparticles Mediated by Polyoxomolybdates" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 829.

 Creative Commons License